-Every attorney appointed to represent children must take care to ensure that he or she can adequately and competently represent all of the attorney's clients in a manner consistent with the requirements of Welfare and Institutions Code section 317(c), California Rules of Court, rule 5.660, and these rules.
+Attorneys appointed to represent children must take care to ensure they can adequately and competently represent clients in a manner consistent with the requirements of Welfare and Institutions Code section 317(c), California Rules of Court, rule 5.660, and these rules.
 Any attorney who is unable to meet these requirements because of the size of the attorney's caseload or the demands of a particular case or cases, must notify the juvenile court judge that the attorney is unable to accept any new cases.
 Further, said attorney must move to be relieved as attorney of record in any existing case in which the attorney cannot provide adequate and competent representation.
 Upon an adequate showing, the court must appoint substitute counsel for the child.
-(Effective 7/1/02; revised 1/1/07; renumbered 1/1/12)
+(Effective 7/1/02; revised 1/1/07; renumbered 1/1/12; revised 7/1/20)